Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Introduction

 Our algorithm follows a mirror descent approach \citep{ben2001lectures,hazan2016introduction}.
 Unable to see the lengths of the queues, a (naive) approach is to pretend that active users have gigantic queues.
 From this approach we extract a simple update rule that multiplicatively boosts active users; however, active users who are under their SLA are boosted slightly more than other active users.
-If inactive users are assigned more than $\varepsilon$ of the resource, where $\varepsilon$ is an algorithm parameter, active users ramp up their allocation in few iterations.
+If inactive users are assigned more than $\varepsilon$ of the resource, where $\varepsilon$ is the algorithm parameter, active users ramp up their allocation in few iterations.
 In the opposite case, at least $1-\varepsilon$ of the resource is assigned to active users, and the slight boost to users below their SLA ensures a healthy re-balancing of the resource.
 We show that this efficient heuristic strategy is enough to achieve approximate work maximization and SLA satisfaction.
 We remark that the mirror descent interpretation is only used to provide intuition for the algorithm, and our proofs follow a different path than the usual mirror descent analysis.
 Later, we detail a slight modification that enjoys the same theoretical guarantees as Algorithm~\ref{alg:SMB1} but in practice exhibits more desirable behavior (see Algorithm~\ref{alg:SMB2}).
 Intuitively, among active users, the modified algorithm tries to keep allocations proportional to their SLAs.
 This behavior is appealing; for example, a user $A$ with twice the SLA of another user $B$ would expect in practice to perform at least twice as much work.
 Similarly, user $B$ would expect to receive no less than half of user $A$'s allocation.
+This second algorithm exhibits another interesting feature; it can be applied to over-committed regimes with $\sum_{i=1}^N \beta (i) > 1$, remain work-maximizing, and satisfy a normalized version of SLA satisfaction (see Section~\ref{sec:Extension}).